Low BMI Life Insurance Cover For Underweight People

 You can often secure life insurance coverage even if you are underweight or have a low BMI.

-Many insurance companies offer policies for people with lower body mass indexes, though you will need to share information about your situation.
+Many insurance companies offer policies for people with lower body mass indexes, though you must share information about your situation.

-While there isn’t a distinct policy labelled as “underweight life insurance” or “low BMI life insurance,” the term describes life insurance acquired by people with lower body weight.
+While there isn’t a distinct policy labelled “underweight life insurance” or “low BMI life insurance,” the term refers to life insurance purchased by people with lower body weight.

 Low BMI and Life Insurance in Summary: